enclustra/PetalinuxDocumentation/doc/QSPI_boot_mode.md

 ## Petalinux QSPI boot mode adjustments

 The QSPI flash size on Enclustra modules is 64 MBytes.
 The only exception are Andromeda modules with a size of 128 MBytes.
-The Enclustra QSPI BSP files provided in the release section of each reference design repository use the following QSPI layout (the same layout is used for Andromeda modules for simplicity reasons):
+The Enclustra BSPs are configured to use the following QSPI flash layout:

+For Mercury and Mars modules:

 | partition name | partition offset | partition size  | partition size in MB |
 |----------------|------------------|-----------------|----------------------|